andrew-m-stambaugh/Food-Delivery-Time-Regression-Model/README.md

 - Modeled time-based behaviors with `order_hour`, `rush hour`, `weekend`, etc.
 - Used **GridSearchCV** to tune model hyperparameters (full search not in the notebook file)
 - Overall, less mistakes were made given my greater experience and better current coding habits.

----

-## 💬 Reflections

-This project is a good snapshot of how my skills have evolved — from understanding the basics of scikit-learn to leveraging structured pipelines and advanced models for better performance.
-While the original project was valuable, this update reflects a much more production-minded approach to data science.